-Many researchers have drawn crucial insights from species invasions, underlining animal behaviour as an essential component of invasion biology.
+Many researchers have drawn crucial insights from species invasions, underlining animal behavior as an essential component of invasion biology.
 High adaptations to new environments, dispersal ability, gregariousness and generalism have been suggested to enhance their invasiveness.

 During the invasion process, animals are likely to be confronted with unfamiliar foods.
-Thus, the ability to subsist in different environments is thus linked to the challenges of ingesting, digesting, and assimilating a combination of foods that provide the required amounts and ratios of macronutrients (protein, lipid, and carbohydrates).
+Thus, the ability to subsist in different environments is linked to the challenges of ingesting, digesting, and assimilating a combination of foods that provide the required amounts and ratios of macronutrients (protein, lipid, and carbohydrates).

 Urbanization is characterized by the substitution of natural vegetation by man-made structures that may alter the abundance and species richness of native insects.
 Urban environments provide access to artificial breeding sites and anthropogenic foods (high in lipids and carbohydrates), which support a variety of native and invasive birds.